sagedemage/lldb_not_launching_fix_windows/README.md

 2. If you receive a similar output, then the **lldb.exe** program works.

 ## Special thanks to the creator of markdown-to-html-cli, jaywcjlove.
-CLI tool that converts markdown to HTML
+markdown-to-html-cli is a CLI tool that converts markdown to HTML.
 - [jaywcjlove/markdown-to-html-cli](https://github.com/jaywcjlove/markdown-to-html-cli)
 - [小弟调调 - jaywcjlove](https://github.com/jaywcjlove)